poetapp/documentation/rdd/separate-file-uploads.md

 ## Possible Conflicts

 ## Goals

 * Add the ability for users to hash and create claims without storing the files on our IPFS nodes.
 * Enable both node and frost-api to accommodate this use case.
 * Avoid breaking frost-api.

+## Out of scope

+* Identity Claims

 ## Steps